Tropical cyclone

-A tropical cyclone is a rapidly rotating storm system characterized by a low-pressure center, a closed low-level atmospheric circulation, strong winds, and a spiral arrangement of thunderstorms that produce heavy rain and squalls.
-Depending on its location and strength, a tropical cyclone is referred to by different names, including hurricane (/ˈhʌrᵻkən, -keɪn/), typhoon (/taɪ'fuːn/), tropical storm, cyclonic storm, tropical depression, or simply cyclone.
-A hurricane is a strong tropical cyclone that occurs in the Atlantic Ocean or northeastern Pacific Ocean, and a typhoon occurs in the northwestern Pacific Ocean.
-In the Indian Ocean, South Pacific, or (rarely) South Atlantic, comparable storms are referred to as "tropical cyclones", and such storms in the Indian Ocean can also be called "severe cyclonic storms".
+A tropical cyclone is a rapidly rotating storm system with a low-pressure area, a closed low-level atmospheric circulation, strong winds, and a spiral arrangement of thunderstorms that produce heavy rain and squalls.
+Depending on its location and strength, a tropical cyclone is called a hurricane (/ˈhʌrᵻkən, -keɪn/), typhoon (/taɪ'fuːn/), tropical storm, cyclonic storm, tropical depression, or simply cyclone.
+A hurricane is a strong tropical cyclone that occurs in the Atlantic Ocean or northeastern Pacific Ocean.
+A typhoon is the same thing which occurs in the northwestern Pacific Ocean.
+In the Indian Ocean and South Pacific, comparable storms are referred to as "tropical cyclones".
+In modern times, on average around 80 to 90 named tropical cyclones form each year around the world, over half of which develop hurricane-force winds of 65 kn or more.

-"Tropical" refers to the geographical origin of these systems, which form almost exclusively over tropical seas.
-"Cyclone" refers to their winds moving in a circle, whirling round their central clear eye, with their surface winds blowing counterclockwise in the Northern Hemisphere and clockwise in the Southern Hemisphere.
-The opposite direction of circulation is due to the Coriolis effect.
 Tropical cyclones typically form over large bodies of relatively warm water.
 They derive their energy through the evaporation of water from the ocean surface, which ultimately condenses into clouds and rain when moist air rises and cools to saturation.
 This energy source differs from that of mid-latitude cyclonic storms, such as nor'easters and European windstorms, which are powered primarily by horizontal temperature contrasts.
 Tropical cyclones are typically between 100 and 2000 km in diameter.
-Every year tropical cyclones affect various regions of the globe including the Gulf Coast of North America, Australia, India, and Bangladesh.

 The strong rotating winds of a tropical cyclone are a result of the conservation of angular momentum imparted by the Earth's rotation as air flows inwards toward the axis of rotation.
-As a result, they rarely form within 5° of the equator.
-Tropical cyclones are very rare in the South Atlantic (although occasional examples do occur) due to consistently strong wind shear and a weak Intertropical Convergence Zone.
-Conversely, the African easterly jet and areas of atmospheric instability give rise to cyclones in the Atlantic Ocean and Caribbean Sea, while cyclones near Australia owe their genesis to the Asian monsoon and Western Pacific Warm Pool.
+As a result, cyclones rarely form within 5° of the equator.
+South Atlantic tropical cyclones are very rare due to consistently strong wind shear and a weak Intertropical Convergence Zone.
+In contrast, the African easterly jet and areas of atmospheric instability give rise to cyclones in the Atlantic Ocean and Caribbean Sea.